dotWee/OpenKWSolver/README.md

 Todo
 ----

-+ Let user decide the loop mode (currently in work)
 + Use 9kw's history API to view answered Captchas
 + Make it look beautiful and tidy up the code
 + Add Click mode